About the STEMarts Model

 • We focus on community outreach to make STEAM programming accessible to underrepresented minorities and girls.
 Workshop participants are representative of the socio-economic and cultural diversity of their community.

-• We are engaged in the transition from being passive consumers of technology to problem solvers and critical thinkers, investigating the social, environmental and global impact of the tools we are using.
+• We are engaged in the transition from being passive consumers of technology to problem solvers, critical thinkers and innovators of new technologies investigating the social, environmental and global impact of the tools we are using.